A Geology Field Trip to Oman

-Your journey today includes three important locations: Al Khaburah, Wadi Hawasina, and Rustaq.
+Your journey today includes two important locations: Wadi Hawasina, and Rustaq.

-Al Khaburah is a coastal city overlooking the Arabian Sea.
-We will pass through here briefly en route to Wadi Hawasina, where incredible fold-nappe structures are exposed beneath the ophiolite.
+Wadi Hawasina has incredible fold-nappe structures which are exposed beneath the ophiolite.
 There is an opportunity to do a short trek along a deep wadi to the historic ‘Lees’ chain’ across the boulders to reach a waterfall (named from G.M.
 Lees the first geologist who traversed the Oman Mountains in 1928); but even if you choose to stay still, there’s plenty to see and study.

-We will reach Rustaq in the afternoon and check in at Hotel Al Shomokh for two nights.
+We will reach Rustaq in the afternoon and check in at Hotel Al Shomokh for two nights, a simple local hotel with basic facilities.
 The city is surrounded by the Al Hajir Mountains, and the town is famous for its date plantations, a huge restored old castle and fortress, an old souq (market), and a hot spring.
 B D

 Saturday, 07 December